 As things progressed , the show got bigger.
 We’ve been in multiple locations, and have been lucky to work with some of the most trusting sponsors within the greater world of motorcycles.
 It has been a non-stop learning process and we’ve always strived to make the show better each year.
 This has really been our biggest challenge: skating the line between “big” and small.
 We make this all work with the donation of time and money by people who want to see this happen again, every year.
 We are proud of this fact and it’s the main reason we’ve made it this far.

-2015: our 6th show.
-We have a new location just blocks away from last year, across the river from downtown Portland, right in the heart of the lower eastside industrial area.
+2016: our 7th show.
+We have locked down the same location as last year (our favorite one to date) just blocks away from some of the best restaurants and bars in PDX, directly across the river from downtown Portland, and right in the heart of the lower eastside industrial area.
 This historic building that once housed manufacturing is an open single floor, exceeding 20,000 sq ft.
 The building has a fenced-in parking lot, perfect for some outdoor activities.

 As always, we are exceptionally pleased to keep the show admission at totally FREE to exhibit and attend.
 This is possible due to the contributions of great patrons like yourself.
 We are focused on giving back to those who support and contribute this yearly effort.